mfernest/SEBC/Partner Bootcamp  - Certify.md

 * Many customers want to de-SPOF Cloudera Manager itself.
     * [Replicating the DB](http://dev.mysql.com/doc/refman/5.0/en/replication-howto.html) addresses one piece.
-    * Configuring agents to failover: not yet documented for public use
+    * Configuring CM agents for failover is not documented for public use

 ---
 <div style="page-break-after: always;"></div>